nathan-a-king/website/content/posts/the-mispricing-of-understanding.md

 categories: ["AI"]
 ---

-The defining feature of generative AI isn’t its scale, speed, or cost.
-It’s that it evolves faster than we can learn to use it.
+The defining feature of generative AI isn't its scale, speed, or cost.
+It's that it evolves faster than we can learn to use it.

 Every few months, the models change—smarter, broader, more fluent—while human understanding advances in slow, uneven steps.
 Capability races ahead; comprehension limps behind.
-This isn’t a phase.
-It’s a permanent state of economic imbalance: a world where intelligence compounds faster than education, where the price of computation falls while the value of cognition soars.
+This isn't a phase.
+It's a permanent state of economic imbalance: a world where intelligence compounds faster than education, where the price of computation falls while the value of cognition soars.
 Companies pour billions into building these systems; users rent them for twenty dollars a month.
 On paper, that looks irrational.
-In reality, it’s a glimpse of a new kind of economy—one governed not by capital, but by _learning velocity._
+In reality, it's a glimpse of a new kind of economy—one governed not by capital, but by _learning velocity._

 ### The Disequilibrium

 That mismatch creates a structural mispricing: **cognitive arbitrage.** In finance, arbitrage means profiting from temporary price gaps.
 Here, it means capturing value from permanent comprehension gaps—the difference between what the machine can do and what the user can imagine doing with it.
 The faster the system learns, the larger the spread.

-Unlike traditional arbitrage, this one doesn’t close.
+Unlike traditional arbitrage, this one doesn't close.
 Every time literacy improves, capability jumps ahead again.
 The result is an endless series of value imbalances: a permanent economy of underused intelligence.

 ### The Counterargument: Maybe It Should Be Cheap

-Skeptics argue that AI’s cheapness isn’t a flaw but a fair reflection of quality.
+Skeptics argue that AI's cheapness isn't a flaw but a fair reflection of quality.
 When text, images, and code can be produced infinitely, the marginal unit of intelligence should indeed cost pennies.
 Why pay more for something abundant?

-There’s truth in that.
+There's truth in that.
 Abundance devalues quantity.
 But the true premium has shifted from production to discernment.
-When anyone can generate content, the differentiator isn’t output—it’s _orchestration._ Meaning doesn’t scale automatically; wisdom remains scarce.
-So while raw cognition becomes cheap, **curated comprehension** becomes priceless.
+When anyone can generate content, the differentiator isn't output—it's _orchestration._ Meaning doesn't scale automatically; wisdom remains scarce.
+So while raw cognition becomes cheap, curated comprehension becomes priceless.

-That inversion is why the technology’s mispricing matters more than earlier revolutions.
+That inversion is why the technology's mispricing matters more than earlier revolutions.
 The printing press democratized access; the internet democratized publication; generative AI democratizes creation.
 Each lowered the barrier to output.
 None reduced the need for judgment.
-We are rich in answers and poor in sense, and the market hasn’t yet found a way to price the difference.
+We are rich in answers and poor in sense, and the market hasn't yet found a way to price the difference.

 ### The Evidence

 You can see the gap in the data.
 A knowledge worker earning fifty dollars an hour who saves five hours a week with a large language model realizes roughly a thousand dollars in monthly value for a twenty-dollar subscription—a fifty-to-one return.
-MIT Sloan found forty-percent productivity gains for skilled professionals using generative AI; Stanford economists observed thirty-five-percent improvements among call-center agents; the Federal Reserve measured average weekly time savings of around five percent across occupations.
-McKinsey projects trillions in potential annual uplift; Goldman Sachs predicts a seven-percent boost to global GDP.
+MIT Sloan found forty-percent productivity gains for skilled professionals using generative AI¹; Stanford economists observed thirty-five-percent improvements among call-center agents²; the Federal Reserve measured average weekly time savings of around five percent across occupations³.
+McKinsey projects trillions in potential annual uplift⁴; Goldman Sachs predicts a seven-percent boost to global GDP⁵.

 Together, these figures describe one of the greatest value spreads in history.
 They are proof of the arbitrage, not the cause.
 The market undercharges because it is pricing comprehension, not capability—and comprehension is the bottleneck.

 ### Return on Cognition

 If capital once measured _return on investment_ and cloud computing measured _return on infrastructure_, the emerging metric is **Return on Cognition (RoC)**: the rate at which you can learn to collaborate with intelligent systems relative to everyone else.
-The scarce resource isn’t processing power—it’s adaptability.
+The scarce resource isn't processing power—it's adaptability.

 High-RoC individuals and organizations compound advantage because each new improvement in understanding amplifies the output of improving tools.
 Low-RoC actors fall exponentially behind: same model, same access, different literacy—radically different results.